Easy Harissa Halloumi Couscous Salad

 harissa halloumi couscous salad with golden halloumi served on a plate on a straw-colored table

-Harissa halloumi couscous salad is the kind of meal that feels fresh but still filling.
-Crispy golden halloumi is paired with fluffy couscous, roasted vegetables, and a warm harissa dressing that brings gentle heat and deep flavor.
-It’s simple enough for a weeknight dinner but interesting enough to serve when you want something a little different.
+This harissa halloumi couscous salad is one of those meals that feels fresh but still actually fills you up.
+You’ve got crispy golden halloumi, fluffy couscous, roasted veggies, and a warm harissa dressing that adds a nice, gentle kick.
+It’s easy enough for a weeknight, but also a little different if you want something more interesting than your usual dinner.

 Difficulty – Easy